Danny-Wits/Danny-Wits/README.md

 </div>

+- 🏆 Winner of Innovation 1.0 in AI/DA
 - 🎓 MCA student at **University of Jammu**
 - 💼 Former developer at **Ocean of Sites**
 - 🌱 Learning **React, Supabase, GSAP**, and modern JS ecosystems